cccbr/belfryprojects/content/docs/050-project-team/index.md

 As team members get to know each other, they will build a rapport enabling them to work together through the project.
 There will be high and low points, frustrations and successes; socialising together will help!

+### Team members and roles

+The following are examples of roles that may be required.
+Note that several roles may be combined or may not be necessary, depending on the scale of the project and interests of those involved.

 {{< rawhtml >}}
 <table>
     <thead>